 They stop blisters.
 When your hands are rubbing up against a metal surface for long periods, blisters become inevitable.
 A good pair of bike gloves can save you from that pain and ensure you don’t ease off on gripping the bar.

-They help keep your hands warm.
+They help your stay hands warm.
 Your average pair of winter gloves may not be safe to use when riding.
-A full-fingered pair of cycling gloves can help keep your hands nice and toasty during the cold months.
+A full-fingered pair of gloves can help keep your hands nice and toasty during the cold months.
 Numb fingers lead to a lack of control.

 Parts of Cycling Gloves